simdlg/pillol-app-info/README.md

 - Receive reminders
 - Track whether you’ve taken your doses

+## 🔒 Privacy Policy

+**Pillol App** does not collect, store or share any personal or sensitive user data.
+All data (such as medication names and times) is saved locally on your device and is not sent or shared with third parties.

+The app does not use any tracking, analytics or advertising systems.

+If you have questions or concerns about privacy, you can open an issue in this repository.

 ## 📬 Contacts

 For any question or report you can also send me a message at: